Tierna Davidson: Gotham FC, 2024–present

 Upon becoming an unrestricted free agent, Davidson signed a three-year contract with Gotham FC on January 2, 2024, to play through 2026.
 Davidson made her debut for Gotham on March 15, 2024, in the 2024 NWSL Challenge Cup.
 On November 10, she scored the opening goal against Portland Thorns FC in the NWSL quarterfinals; Gotham FC would go on to win the match, 2–1.
 Davidson started in the team's semi-final match, where Gotham lost on penalties to the Washington Spirit.

 Ahead of her second season with Gotham FC, Davidson's teammates voted her to be named the club captain.
 She started each of Gotham's first three regular season matches before going down with an injury in the 40th minute of the third fixture, a 0–0 draw with the Houston Dash.
 On April 2, 2025, Gotham FC announced that Davidson would miss the remainder of the season with a torn ACL, her second ACL injury in three years.
+On March 1, 2026, Gotham announced that she had been activated from the season-ending injury list.